-- 3. Personal and informational group contacts shall be maintained with government officials, the four local governments (Brownstown, Grosse Ile, Trenton and Woodhaven), their outreach services and public relation departments and other community organizations by library staff and board members. - 4.
-Local media and social media (Facebook, Twitter, Instagram, Pinterest etc.) shall be utilized to keep the public aware of and informed about the resources and services of the Trenton Veterans Memorial Library. - 5.
-Newsletters, brochures, flyers and other promotional materials shall be produced and distributed through the physical library, online and social media resources and voluntary emails (ConstantContact), city/township mailings (Buzz, Channels, etc) and other effective methods of reaching the public. - 6.
+- 3. Personal and informational group contacts shall be maintained with government officials, the four local governments (Brownstown, Grosse IIe, Trenton and Woodhaven), their outreach services and public relation departments and other community organizations by library staff and board members. - 4.
+Surveys of the community shall be made to assure the responsiveness of the Trenton Veterans Memorial Library to the interests and needs of all citizens. - 5.
+Local media and social media (Facebook, Twitter, Instagram, Pinterest etc.) shall be utilized to keep the public aware of and informed about the resources and services of the Trenton Veterans Memorial Library. - 6.
+Newsletters, brochures, flyers and other promotional materials shall be produced and distributed through the physical library, online and social media resources and voluntary emails (ConstantContact), city/township mailings (Buzz, Channels, etc) and other effective methods of reaching the public. - 7.
 The Trenton Veterans Memorial Library may sponsor not for profit programs, classes, exhibits and other library-centered activities and shall cooperate with other groups in organizing these to fulfill the needs of the community for educational, cultural, informational or recreational opportunities.
-These can occur within the library or off site at local fairs and festivals etc. - 7.
-Nonprofit community partnerships shall be explored and utilized to create opportunities for community involvement and information dissemination. - 8.
+These can occur within the library or off site at local fairs and festivals etc. - 8.
+Nonprofit community partnerships shall be explored and utilized to create opportunities for community involvement and information dissemination. - 9.
 The library director or a designated staff member shall have the responsibility for coordinating the public relations and public informational activities of the Trenton Veterans Memorial Library.
 All inquiries from the media should be forwarded to the City Manager of Trenton, Michigan.
 Individual staff will not engage with the media without the direction and permission of the library director.
 Staff will also not engage with the public in discussions which might be misconstrued as providing official library positions without direction and permission of the library director.

-Approved by the Library Board 9/25/2019
+Approved by the Library Board 3/8/2018